cman81/pokemon-pack-maker/KANBAN.md

 - add an 'Evolve' action which plays a card to a pokemon stack, then prompts for HP
 - drag and drop cards!
 - when a player discards all cards from a pokemon stack, collapse the container
+- Open 3-card packs for $1

 ## Doing
-- when opening a pack, flip over rare cards for a little suspense
 - collapse "pokemon" containers by default

 ## Done